cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/apps_and_modules.rst

 - **animals**: Implement all stuff to visualize and manage Animals (organims) object
 - :ref:`biosample <biosample-app>`: implement stuff regarding `EBI AAP`_ registration
-  (2nd step InjectTool registration) and biosample submission and retrieval
+  (2nd step InjectTool registration) and biosample submission and retrieval.
+The biosample submission process in described in :ref:`biosample.tasks`
 - :ref:`common <common-app>`: modules and functions that could be imported from other django applications
 - **crbanim**: implement stuff regarding CRBanim data import into :ref:`The Unified Internal Database`
 - :ref:`cryoweb <cryoweb-app>`: implement stuff regarding Cryoweb data import into :ref:`The Unified Internal Database`
+- **excel**: implement stuff regarding Template data import into :ref:`The Unified Internal Database`
 - **image**: django configuration files
 - :ref:`image_app <image_app-app>`: implement stuff related to :ref:`The Unified Internal Database` and
   views like index, dashboard, about, ...